kotenevmatvei/attachment-style/README.md

 To Do:
 - create the chart
-  - connect to koyeb db
+  - connect to koyeb db - maybe done
   - setup the callback
 - translate
 - add feedback survey
-- migrate to github
 - migrate to koyeb with a docker image
   - move pie-chart and report.pdf to output folder
   - setup the docker image with crom job to clean up the output folder every day or hour